astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 Installation
 -------------

-First of all, the TensorFlow must be installed!
+First of all, TensorFlow must be installed!

 ~~~~~~~~~~~~~~~~~~
 Written Resources